28 One-Hand Desk Lunches for the Days You’re Basically Married to Your Keyboard

 26) Spring Rolls

-Fresh spring rolls are light and won’t leave you feeling like you need to take a nap under your desk.
-They can be one-handed if they’re rolled tightly and you don’t dip them too much in sauce.
-My favorite sauce is peanut sauce, though it can be a bit dangerous for my sleeves because of how thick and sticky it is.
-I use a napkin as a small safety net under my wrist.
+Unlike most food options, spring rolls won’t make you feel like taking a nap under your desk.
+If you don’t dip them in sauce too much, you can even do them with one hand!
+My favorite sauce is peanut sauce, but it could be dangerous for my clothes.
+I like to put a napkin as a little safety net beneath my wrist.

 27) Banana And Almond Butter